-Here are few tips on peel and stick wallpapering.
+Here are a few tips on peel and stick wallpapering.
 The first couple of rows seem tricky and it takes a little to get into your stride but once you do the first ones it will get easier.

 Having a friend or family member help will make it go by quicker and easier but if you are a work alone kind of person this is a great project for you too.

 Save the backing that you peeled off of the wallpaper if you live in a dorm, rental, or if you think you might want to move your wallpaper someday.
-Here are directions on how to remove peel and stick wallpaper.
+Here are directions on how to remove the peel and stick wallpaper.

 How to Remove Peel and Stick Wallpaper